ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 When you create a stand-alone (unattached) Block Storage data volume, the volume bandwidth is assigned based on volume capacity, IOPS, and volume profile.

-* In the UI, the volume bandwidth can be seen as **Throughput** on the overview tab of the Block Storage volume details page.
+* In the UI, the volume bandwidth can be seen as **Throughput** on the overview tab of the Block Storage volume details page.{: ui}

-* In the CLI, you can see the bandwidth in the output of the `ibmcloud is volume` command.
+* In the CLI, you can see the bandwidth in the output of the `ibmcloud is volume` command.{: cli}

    ```sh
    ibmcloud is volume my-test-volume